dejanstojanovic/orangepi-pwm/README.md

 For start you need to use any PWM enabled fan.
 In my case I am using [Noctua NF-A4x10 5V PWM](https://noctua.at/en/nf-a4x10-5v-pwm) but you should be good with pretty much any fan that supports PWM.
 Connect fan to Orange Pi 5 GND and 5V pins GPIO pins.
 PWM should be connected to GPIO7 which you will use to control the value.

+### How does it work?
+Once the configured temperature threshold is reached, process will set PWM value associated with that threshold.
+Temperature value is checked on configurable period which is 1 second by default but can be changed.

 ## OrangePi.PWM
 This is simple console application that you can use with simple ```dotnet run OrangePi.PWM/OrangePi.PWM.csproj```.
 Alternatively you can also publish it and run it's binary, but every code change will require you to rebuild it